 This year is different.
 The XXII Winter Olympiad is winding down as I write this, and yet I could hardly care one way or the other.
 When you consider that, as recently as 18 months ago, I was determined to travel to Sochi, Russia to witness – firsthand – the opening ceremonies, the ski jump finals, the bobsled run, and other events, it seems strange for me to suddenly be so disinterested.
 What happened?

-It’s simple, really.
-I’m not wild about the location of choice.
+Easy answer.
+I simply am not wild about the location of choice.
 It isn’t that Sochi is such a bad place within Russia; it’s that the Russian Federation – despite President Vladimir Putin’s claims to the contrary – isn’t ready to tackle an event of this magnitude, neither politically nor infrastructure-wise.
-Putin’s vehement anti-gay policies, his country’s struggles with Chechen terror groups, Russia’s business with such evil regimes as those of Syria and North Korea, and the (unsurprising) race to get so much new construction finished on time are four big checkmarks against him.
+Mr. Putin’s vehement anti-gay policies, his country’s struggles with Chechen terror groups, Russia’s business with such evil regimes as those of Syria and North Korea, and the (unsurprising) race to get so much new construction finished on time are four big checkmarks against him.

 The harsh truth